Pupil Premium Funding

 It also includes pupils who have been eligible for free school meals at any point in the last six years; children who have been looked after continuously for more than six months; and children where a parent serves in the armed forces.

-Click here to read a document which explains how we are spending our Pupil Premium at Byron Primary School.
+Click here to read a document which explains the impact of how Pupil Premium was spent at Byron Primary School in 2017-18.

-Click here to read a document which explains the impact of how Pupil Premium was spent at Byron Primary School in 2016-17.
+Click here to read a document which explains how we plan to spend Pupil Premium at Byron Primary School in 2018-19.